lvsvendsen/shime-monitor-r/README.md

 	- scales

 ### Input Files
-It is recommended that the user directly extract Logs.csv files from the .accdbt SHIME file (using Microsoft Access or similar), WITH default headings.
+It is recommended that the user directly extract Logs.csv files from the .accdbt SHIME® file (using Microsoft Access or similar), WITH default headings.

 1. PumpsLogs.csv file containing:
 	- "ID"